Season 9, Episode 10

 For the second straight week, The Walking Dead delivers an episode that’s focused more on character development and story building, rather than action and zombie guts.
 And, for the second straight week, this approach pays off, as ‘Omega,’ serves as a well-paced, entertaining episode that establishes a proper background for newcomer Lydia, while also subtly exploring the origin story of her mom, Alpha.
 This type of “slow burn” approach isn’t entirely new to The Walking Dead – stretches of bland filler episodes, with only the occasional worthwhile character moment, have plagued this series for almost its entire existence.
 However, what is new, at least for this season, is the quality of said “filler” episodes, and the way they’re able to properly enhance the wider narrative with well-written character-centered subplots.

 So, what exactly constitutes a “filler” episode?
 Primarily, filler episodes feature one or two character-driven storylines that focus on character development rather than major plot progression.
-Of course, filler episodes still have plots, but the way they relate these plots to the overall season is much less about moving from point to point B along a story arc, and more about moving characters from point A to point B on their own personal trajectories.
+Of course, filler episodes still have plots, but the way they relate these plots to the overall season is much less about moving from point A to point B along a story arc, and more about moving characters from point A to point B on their own personal trajectories.
 “Filler episode” has a bit of a negative connotation, but I think that’s only because they tend to feel “boring,” especially when compared to episodes that more overtly move the plot forward.
 Filler episodes can also seem disruptive, killing a season’s momentum by shifting away from the more exciting, usually action-filled parts of the story, and instead, forcing the audience to reflect on the characters and their place in the narrative.

 What’s great about this week’s dose of filler is that it not only functions well as a standalone episode; as the plot itself is entertaining enough on its own, but it also fits perfectly within the rest of the season, developing characters in a way that augments their presence and our investment in their roles for the major events to come.
 Sadly, most filler episodes in The Walking Dead fail to do both these things, which makes the quality of this week’s episode all the more notable of an achievement.
 Ultimately, I think the key to any great filler episode is squeezing every last drop of juice out of its plotline’s narrow range, and ‘Omega’ does this beautifully by providing simultaneous character development for Daryl, Lydia, and even Alpha, all within the same subplot.